Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 succulent-plant.jpg

 Succulent plants have become an ever more popular way to decorate a space - whether it’s an indoor or an outdoor one.
-Apart from being a pleasant to look at, this kind of decor can bring a much needed freshness to a room, or to any kind of home decor in general.
+Apart from being pleasant to look at, this kind of decor can bring much-needed freshness and natural elements to a room, or to any kind of home decor in general, creating harmony within the built environment.

 While succulents can be planted in individual pots and hanged to the wall, they can also be planted in a wall planter that can be large as the wall itself, or smaller, depending on what wall area you want to decorate proportionately to the room.
 Either way, succulents are very versatile and look especially stunning when planter vertically, due to their atypical looks.